xsf/xmpp.org/content/blog/2022-08-05-newsletter.md

 ### Clients and applications

-Mellium has moved to Codeberg!
+The Mellium Dev Communiqué for July 2022 has been published!
+Important updates this month include an [implementation of the new RFC 9266 and a new tool for finding documentation related issues in Go projects](https://opencollective.com/mellium/updates/dev-communique-for-july-2022).
+Besides, Mellium has moved to Codeberg!
 The repositories can now be found at [codeberg.org/mellium](https://codeberg.org/mellium/) and the announcement post can be found on [Lemmy](https://community.xmpp.net/post/34677) or [Open Collective](https://opencollective.com/mellium/updates/mellium-development-has-moved-to-codeberg).

 [Conversations 2.10.8](https://conversations.im/), a Jabber/XMPP client for Android, has been released.